 The next steps for me in textual analysis were normal schoolwork in which textual analysis was the normal thing that you did, whether you were studying a text in English or Latin or in my case French or German: you took it apart to discover in depth its structure and meaning.
 A particular step was a class in palaeography which the school arranged for three of us boys (another of whom was the later very well-known actor Oliver Davies) with the cathedral archivist Dr William Urry, who later became Reader in Medieval Latin Palaeography in the University of Oxford.
 He had a small house in the Precincts and a wonderful wife and two small children.
 We three boys worked our way through reproductions of medieval manuscripts and became adept at reading some of them.

 That in its turn was a preparation for the next big event, in my last year at King’s.
 I had obtained an Open Scholarship to Christ Church Oxford, but at a rather young age, so it was decided that I would go to Oxford to take it up a year later than might be expected.
 So I had what would now be called a gap year.
 But instead of exploring remote parts of the globe, instead of what would certainly have been wonderfully exciting, to travel for example down the Amazon, I explored the manuscripts and printed books of the Middle Ages and later in Canterbury Cathedral library, and it was exciting indeed.
 It was like being in the footsteps of Schliemann while he excavated Troy.
 I read the twelfth-century manuscripts that are in the Cathedral Library, and especially the later ones from the sixteenth and seventeenth centuries which are about the King’s School.
-I saw in one manuscript the list of the Headmaster and pupils of the last year of the monastery school just before Henry VIII abolished the monastery in 1540, and I saw in another manuscript the list of the Headmaster and pupils of the new King’s School, and they were one and the same, showing that there really was continuity.
+I saw in one manuscript the list of the Headmaster and pupils of the last year of the monastery school just before Henry VIII abolished the monastery in 1540, and I saw in another manuscript the list of the Headmaster and pupils of the new King’s School after the disestablishment, and they were one and the same, showing that there really was continuity.
 As everyone knows, Henry VIII made a forceful change from Catholicism to Protestantism, and I saw that some of that last class of boys of the monastery school even went to Douai to be trained as Catholic priests with the aim of going in secret to England to keep the old faith alive, and one of them, Nicholas Morton, was even part of the Northern Rebellion, an attempt that failed to topple the new Protestantism.

 It was informal teaching by Dr Urry during that year.
 I handled the actual manuscripts, I read them, transcribed them, and learned things like what to do in your transcript when a corner of a fragile manuscript is missing.
 Leave a blank?
 Invent something?
 No, you compare.
 You look at the context of the surrounding words and see if you can find a similar passage somewhere else in the same manuscript which might give you a clue about what the missing area might have contained.